wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.9.6 - (15.01.2011) =
-= 0.9.5 - (21.11.2010) =
+* New: You can select which user group can publish a message as a WordPress blog post = 0.9.5 - (21.11.2010) =
 * New: Add files to your message from the WordPress Media Library
 * Bugfix: Some small GUI improvements